righthand-image-holderLyddon Consulting Services Limited

 https://www.linkedin.com/pulse/vynes-withdrawal-uk-open-banking-supplier-proves-dead-bob-lyddon-6xk3e

 This does not augur well for this activity area: a top player cannot make Open Banking work financially.
-That is not a surprise because Open Banking is […]
+That is not a surprise because Open […]

 We need a proper Brexit In/Out referendum